 Mental exercises can be in the form of obedience training or fun dog games.
-Try both out with your Chiweenie and see if your dog takes a liking to either exercise.
+For example, you can hide treats around the home and let your Chiweenie find them.
+Try out several games with your Chiweenie to see if your dog takes a liking to anything.

 Though they are small, Chiweenies can have a serious appetite.
-Being a smaller dog, they will actually need more calories per pound of weight each day than a larger dog.
-Depending on how active they are, they will need about 30-40 calories per pound of weight each day.
+Being a smaller dog, they will actually need more calories per lb of weight each day than a larger dog.
+Depending on how active the dog is, they will need about 30-40 calories per lb of weight each day.

 And then, once they reach around 7-9 years of age, be ready to make adjustments to their caloric and nutritional intake.
-They will likely have become less active, and if they are still eating a high calorie diet, they might become more prone to obesity and any health issues associated with being overweight.
+They will likely have become less active, and as a result, won’t need to continue such a high calorie diet.

 It is also important that their meals be spread out over the day, with about four even meals each day, especially when they are developing.
-Once they are adults, cutting down to three meals a day should be fine.
+Once they are adults, cutting down to 3 or 2 meals a day should be fine.
 If they eat too much all at once, it can lead to digestive difficulties.